openvinotoolkit/open_model_zoo/models/public/higher-hrnet-w32-human-pose-estimation/README.md

 | -------------------------- | ----------------- | --------------- |
 | Average Precision (AP)     | 64.64%            | 64.64%          |

+Model was tested on COCO dataset with `val2017` split.
 These are the results of the accuracy check for single pass inference (without flip of image, which used by default in original repository)

 ## Input